-Bojangles was trapped accidentally by shelter staff who were trying to capture another cat which had run away from her home.
+Bojangles was trapped accidentally by a staff member, who was trying to capture another cat which had run away from her home.
 Bojangles had scars from many fights with other unneutered male cats and, sadly, tested positive for the Feline Immunodeficiency Virus (FIV).
 Now that he has been neutered and has been at the shelter for awhile, he is looking-and feeling-much better, and staff and volunteers love his sweet personality.
 Bojangles never had a real home, but we are sure he would love a chance to be part of a loving family.
-Because he is FIV+ he must be an only cat or with other cats who are FIV+ also.
+What does owning a FIV+ cat entail?
+Click here to learn more.

 Great News!
 Bojangles’ adoption fee has been paid by a Guardian Angel

 Tallulah is a middle aged beauty who needs a quiet home.
 Her family lost their home and had to move.
 Tallulah is very out of place at the shelter and needs to find a new home as soon as possible.
 Tallulah is also available for permanent foster as well as adoption.